Addition and intersection of linear time-invariant behaviors: Examples

 where the poles $\lambda_+$ are the union of the poles of $\mathcal{A}$ and $\mathcal{B}$: $\lambda_+ = \lambda(\mathcal{A} + \mathcal{B}) = \lambda(\mathcal{A}) \cup \lambda(\mathcal{B})$.
 The order $n_+$ is the number of distinct elements in $\lambda(\mathcal{A}) \cup \lambda(\mathcal{B})$, that is $n_a + n_b - n_c$ (where $n_c$ is the number of common poles).

-By \eqref{sumexp} and the definition of intersection of behaviors \eqref{addbeh}, also the trajectories of the intersection of two linear time-invariant behaviors contains sums of damped exponentials whose poles are the common poles of the two behaviors:
+By \eqref{sumexp} and the definition of intersection of behaviors \eqref{addbeh}, also the trajectories of the intersection of two LTI behaviors contains sums of damped exponentials whose poles are the common poles of the two behaviors:

 $\lambda_{\cap} = \lambda(\mathcal{A} \cap \mathcal{B}) = \lambda(\mathcal{A}) \cap \lambda(\mathcal{B})$.
 The order of $\mathcal{A} \cap \mathcal{B}$ is the number of common poles $n_c$ between $\mathcal{A}$ and $\mathcal{B}$.